BOYS' BASKETBALL: Floyd Central shoots down Madison

-MADISON — Floyd Central junior Jake Heidbreder scored 19 of his 24 points in the first half and senior Seth Burks was 6 for 6 at the free-throw line in the final minute to hold off a Madison rally in boys’ high school basketball action Saturday night.
+MADISON — Floyd Central junior Jake Heidbreder scored 19 of his 24 points in the first half, Grant Gohmann had 16 points and senior Seth Burks was 6 for 6 at the free-throw line in the final minute to hold off a Madison rally Saturday night.

 The Highlanders, who led by as many as 16, prevailed 69-63 in Hoosier Hills Conference action, but the host Cubs had a shot to tie it after clawing their way back in the fourth quarter.